chrisyarbrough/UnityCommandLineLauncher/Security.md

 # Security

-Commits and releases are cryptographically signed with my GPG key `F744D8C299C05EAA` to ensure authenticity.
+Commits and releases are cryptographically signed with my (Chris Yarbrough's) GPG key `F744D8C299C05EAA` to ensure authenticity.

+> If you would like to contribute to this repo, you may optionally also sign your commits, but it's not a requirements, since I will be vetting each pull request anyway.

+Continue reading to learn how you can verify the repository and release artifacts.

 ## Prerequisite